Sol Wachtler: Criminal charges and resignation

-In 1988, Wachtler began an affair with Joy Silverman.
-At the time, Wachtler was a co-executor of the estate of Alvin Wolosoff, Silverman's stepfather and the uncle of Wachtler's wife.
-He was also trustee of four trusts stemming from Wolosoff's estate for the benefit of Silverman and her family.
-The trusts (in aggregate) were reported to be worth US$24 million at the time.
-According to then-United States Attorney Michael Chertoff, over time, Wachtler received fees of more than US$800,000 for his work as executor and trustee of the entire estate.
-After Silverman ended the affair in September 1991, Wachtler began to harass her.
+In 1988, Wachtler began an extramarital affair with Joy Silverman.
+Wachtler was a co-executor of the estate of Alvin Wolosoff, Silverman's stepfather and the uncle of Wachtler's wife.
+He was also trustee of trusts that benefited Silverman and her family.
+United States Attorney Michael Chertoff indicated that Wachtler received fees amounting to over US$800,000 for his work as executor and trustee of the Wolosoff estate.
+After Silverman ended their affair in September 1991, Wachtler began harassing her.

-Wachtler was arrested on 7 November 1992, on charges including extortion, racketeering, and blackmail.
+Wachtler was arrested on November 7, 1992 on charges including extortion, racketeering, and blackmail.
 Prosecutors alleged that he demanded a $20,000 blackmail payment in exchange for turning over compromising photographs and tapes of Silverman with her then boyfriend, attorney David Samson.
-He eventually pleaded guilty to harassing Silverman and threatening to kidnap her daughter.
-He resigned as a judge and from the bar, and Governor Mario Cuomo appointed Judith S. Kaye to replace him as chief judge of the Court of Appeals.
-He served his sentence, first at the medium-security Federal Correctional Institution in Butner, North Carolina, and from December 1993 at the Federal Medical Center in Rochester, Minnesota after he was stabbed in the shoulder while dozing in his cell in November.

-Wachtler was sentenced to 15 months, but received time off for good behavior.
-His sentence started 28 September 1993.
-He was released after serving 13 months.
+After being released without bail, Wachtler resigned his judgeship on November 10.
+On March 30, 1993, Wachtler pleaded guilty to harassing Silverman and threatening to kidnap her daughter.
+On September 9, 1993, he was sentenced to 15 months in prison.

+Wachtler began serving his sentence on September 28, 1993. at the medium-security Federal Correctional Complex in Butner, North Carolina.
+Beginning in December 1993, he was incarcerated at the Federal Medical Center in Rochester, Minnesota after having been stabbed in the shoulder while dozing in his cell in November.
+Wachtler also served some of his sentence at a halfway house.
+He received time off for good behavior and was released after serving 13 months.

 Later life

 After his release from prison, Wachtler wrote a prison memoir, After the Madness (ISBN 0-7592-4519-3) and a book of fiction, Blood Brothers (ISBN 1-59007-421-1).
-He also contributed to the book Serving Mentally Ill Defendants (ISBN 0-8261-1504-7) and has written as a critic-at-large for The New Yorker Magazine.
-He is currently an adjunct professor at Touro Law School and Chair of the Law and Psychiatry Institute of North Shore Long Island Jewish Hospital.
+He also contributed to the book Serving Mentally Ill Defendants (ISBN 0-8261-1504-7) and has written as a critic-at-large for The New Yorker.
+He has worked as an adjunct professor at Touro Law Center and Chair of the Law and Psychiatry Institute of North Shore Long Island Jewish Hospital.
 He is an advocate for the mentally ill and has received awards from the Mental Health Association of the State of New York and New York City.
 Wachtler's New York law license was restored by the New York Supreme Court, Appellate Division on October 2, 2007.

 Personal life

+Wachtler has reportedly been diagnosed with bipolar disorder.
+He has attributed his criminal behavior to his mental health difficulties.

 Wachtler married his high school sweetheart, Joan Carol Wolosoff, the daughter of homebuilder Leon Wolosoff, granddaughter of lumberman Max Blumberg, and niece of New York State Senator, George Blumberg.
 They had four children: attorney Lauren Wachtler Montclare; Marjorie Wachtler Eagan, a docent at the Metropolitan Museum of Art; actress and model Alison Wachtler Braunstein; and real estate developer Philip Wachtler.
 His daughter, Lauren, married attorney Paul Douglas Montclare in 1983.
-His son, Philip Wachtler, is married to Robin Wilpon, daughter of New York Mets former owner Fred Wilpon.
+His son, Philip Wachtler, is married to Robin Wilpon, daughter of former New York Mets owner Fred Wilpon.
+Joan Wachtler died August 21, 2022.
 Wachtler lives in Manhasset, New York.